Grammar

 • They speak French fluently.

-Simple Present Tense Basic Structure:
+Simple Present Tense Structure

 The Simple Present Tense basic structure is: